k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 The following step is to enter **a name** for your new Graphit file, followed by *Enter* for saving it.
 Note that the name should contain only alpha-numeric characters.

 Using the file name, you can control and set both the web-service version and its verb.
 For more information - read [here](09_custom_ws_properties.md#Graphit).
-The popup itself provides some tips about the recommended naming conventions.
+The pop-up window itself provides some tips about the recommended naming conventions.

 ![](17_Graphit/images/web_enter_new_graphit_name.png)